evochange/coat_color_change_transcriptomics/README.md

 # Coat color change transcriptomics
 Pipeline and scripts necessary for the analysis of RNA-Sequencing data from skin samples of mountain hare (Lepus timidus) individuals undergoing autumn molt.

-For any questions, please contact Mafalda Sousa Ferreira @ mafalda_sferreira (at) hotmail.com.
+Pipeline and scripts by Mafalda Sousa Ferreira (mafalda_sferreira (at) hotmail.com).

 All python scripts use python 2.7.